 This article breaks down our team’s internal step by step SEO process.
 It has been broken down into 4 key areas:

 Each step in the process includes a brief description of what we do in each of the 4 steps as well as links to other resources.
-This is a high-level overview of our SEO workflow.
-For a complete list of SEO strategies and tasks to complete in a custom SEO SOP (Standard Operating Procedure), visit our SEO Services List and Process.
+This is a high-level overview of our SEO process workflow.
+For a complete list of SEO strategies and tactics to complete in a custom SEO SOP (Standard Operating Procedure), skip down to the complete SEO process.

 In order to mitigate risks and obtain the results you are looking for, it’s important to carefully and meticulously plan the work you’ll do.